avinashkranjan/Amazing-Python-Scripts/LeetCode-Scrapper/README.md

 # LeetCode Scraper
-This python script will let the user to scrape 'n' number of LeetCode problems from any category/difficulty in [Leetcode](https://leetcode.com/problemset/all) ,as provided by the user.
-The functionality of the script is to gain the information regarding particular codechef problem in different PDFs.
+This python script will let the user to scrape 'n' number of LeetCode problems from any category/difficulty in [Leetcode](https://leetcode.com/problemset/all), as provided by the user.
+The functionality of the script is to gain the information regarding particular leetcode problem in different PDFs.

 ## Prerequisites:
 Download the required packages from the following command in you terminal.(Make sure you're in the same project directory)